-- Document the type of diabetes the PWD has - Document if the PWD has any pre-existing diabetes related complications - Document if the PWD has hypoglycaemic awareness - Test baseline random plasma glucose in all PWD - Test HbA1c in all PWD if this has not been tested within 3 months. - If plasma glucose is ≥20 mmol/L rule out DKA or HHS (see section 4d).
-Whilst most cases of DKA occur with hyperglycaemia, about 1 in 20 cases occur with glucose concentrations less than 13 mmol/L. If someone has other symptoms (e.g. acetone on the breath, deep (Kussmaul) breathing) then consider DKA, irrespective of the glucose. - During pre-chemotherapy treatment counselling a health professional must ensure that the individual is in contact with their usual diabetes care provider (usually primary care), who should be made aware that systemic anticancer treatment is being commenced [see Appendix 2C for referral letter to usual diabetes care provider].
-The diabetes care provider should provide urgent advice or appropriately refer to a specialist diabetes team in the event of deterioration of glycaemic control. - People with pre-existing diabetes should be made aware of the likely exacerbation of hyperglycaemia whilst on antiemetic therapy.
-People with known diabetes may need to be supplied with a blood glucose meter, as they may not have tested their CBG previously.
-The blood glucose meter supply and education on use should be arranged by their usual diabetes care provider (usually primary care) upon liaison with the oncology/haematology specialist teams.
-Those who already test CBG should undertake more frequent CBG testing.
-These glucose readings can be reviewed by a specialist nurse, clinician or pharmacist who can determine future antiemetic management.
+- Document the type of diabetes the PWD has - Document if the PWD has any pre-existing diabetes related complications - Document if the PWD has hypoglycaemic awareness - Test baseline venous plasma glucose in all PWD - Test HbA1c in all PWD if this has not been tested within 3 months. - If plasma glucose is ≥20 mmol/L rule out DKA or HHS (see section 4d).
+Whilst most cases of DKA occur with hyperglycaemia, about 1 in 20 cases occur with glucose concentrations less than 13 mmol/L. If someone has other symptoms (e.g. acetone on the breath, deep (Kussmaul) breathing) then consider DKA, irrespective of the glucose. - In individuals already on metformin this should only be discontinued (temporarily) if contrast media for imaging is being used, or if renal function deteriorates significantly (estimated GFR <30 ml/min). - During pre-chemotherapy treatment counselling a health professional must ensure that the individual is in contact with their usual diabetes care provider (usually primary care), who should be made aware that systemic anticancer treatment is being commenced [see Appendix 2C for referral letter to usual diabetes care provider].
+The diabetes care provider should provide urgent advice or appropriately refer to a specialist diabetes team in the event of deterioration of glycaemic control.

-During treatment with anti-cancer therapy continue to monitor random plasma glucose at pre- chemotherapy clinic visits:
+During treatment with anti-cancer therapy continue to monitor venous plasma glucose at pre- chemotherapy clinic visits:

 - Seek advice on diabetes management from specialist service when nausea and vomiting is unpredictable and poorly managed. - Where GCs are used as part of treatment, specialist diabetes advice should be sought as it may be necessary to initiate insulin where tablets have previously been used.
-See JBDS steroid guidelines appendix 2 (71).
+See JBDS steroid guidelines appendix 2 (65). - In individuals on pre-existing insulin, during supra-physiological doses of GC therapy, doses of insulin may need to be increased.
+Appendix 2 of the JBDS GC management guideline recommends a daily titration of 10-20% of the original dosage (65), however an increase in insulin dose by up to 40% may be required with the first dose of GCs to maintain euglycaemia (89).
+If GCs are tapered down or stopped suddenly, glucose monitoring will need to be continued and assessed and doses of insulin reduced accordingly, and individuals advised on risks of hypoglycaemia.